AJFaraday/smiff_music/docs/messages.md

 > do not play kick on beat 5
 > do not play snare on beats 1 to 8
 > do not play hihat on beats 1 to 16 skipping 1
+> do not play hihat on steps 1, 3 and 5
 ```

 This works in exactly the same way as play, except that the sequence will be changed so that the notes specified will not be played on the steps identified.